Humans have two types of memory - Step 1 & 2 online videos

 Long Term Memory

 Short-term memory is designed to remember things from a few seconds up to a few days.
-For example imagine going into a shop to buy a chicken sandwich, a green apple and a bottle sparkling water and your favourite magazine.
+For example imagine going into a shop to buy a chicken sandwich, a green apple and a bottle of sparkling water and your favourite magazine.
 How do most people remember this short list?
 Most do so by rehearsing this to themselves by saying the list in their heads over and over again.

 One week later, many people will have forgotten what they bought in the shop.
 One month later, most will have forgotten completely.
 So how does the brain decide to delete this information?
 What simply happens is that the brain puts this information into short-term auditory memory and then it gets replaced by new information.